webpack/webpack-cli/.github/ISSUE_TEMPLATE.md

 ---
 ##Do you want to report a *bug*?

-_Provide a general summary of the bug in the title above_
+_Provide a general summary of the bug in the title above and please share a few details_

 ### Configuration
 A great way to do this is to provide your configuration via a GitHub gist.